Artemmm91/Roguelike/README.md

-# RoguelikePython
+# Roguelike
+Roguelike game project

-Roguelike game project.
-To run it, change branch to dev and simply run `run.sh`.
-For correct work you need installed `python3` and `pip3`
+To run project simply run `run.sh` script from any directory.
+For correct work you need `python3` and `pip3` installed.